-Building Core Strength with Dandasana – Staff Pose
+Building Core Strength with Staff Pose

 In this article, you’ll learn about:

-• It greatly strengthens all the major core muscles
+• Strengthens all the major core muscles

-• It improves posture and back health
+• Improves posture and back health

-• It increases strength and stamina
+• Increases strength and stamina

-Like so many yoga postures, Dandasana may appear simple, however, unless you already have great core strength, you’ll find that it quickly becomes a very demanding yoga pose!
+Like so many yoga postures, Dandasana may appear simple.
+However, unless you already have great core strength, you’ll find that it quickly becomes a very demanding yoga pose!

-How to Practice Dandasana: Step-By-Step Instructions
+How to Practice Staff Pose

 4. Draw your shoulder blades gently together in the back, further lifting your heart center.
 Breathe deeply and calmly as you hold the posture, ideally for 3 to 5 minutes.
 Then release and relax.